 You need an elevator pitch – don’t waste their time.
 Make it personal, innovative and elite.
 Talk about power, money, and profit.

 Slow, stumbling presentations about old, common, conservative, non-innovative products.
-Talk about how your product with homogenize and make them part of a community.
+Talk about how your product will homogenize them and make them part of a community – one of the masses.

 Emulator / Wanna be – 15% of the population: